zbotpoint/zbotpoint/README.md

 - Developed a desktop software application in C and C++ with GTK+ library for geographical mapping.
 - Implemented searching algorithms and path optimization techniques.

+### Shareceipt

+- Developed a web application in Python and JS/React that simplifies and automates bill splitting with a team of four students.
+- Implemented Google's Vision API to read an image of the receipt and utilized Interac's e-Transfer API to automatically send invoices to dinner attendees.
+- Winner of McHacks 6 at McGill University.

+This project was part of McHacks 6 at McGill University, showcasing my skills in backend development and API integration.

 ## Hobbies

 - Inner tube water polo, rock climbing, hiking, canoeing, and kayaking.